Training Officer/ Work-based supervisor engagement

 We advise that employers facilitate at least an 80:20 split between routine workplace commitments and academic studies excluding the time spent attending residential sessions at the HEI or other time attending conferences or on placement outside the host laboratory.

-Specifically we recommend that you should be allowed flexibility to utilise 52 days each year as a minimum for protected academic study.
-You’re advised to contact us to discuss difficulties in securing protected time for training as employers not facilitating this risk losing their accredited status as a training centre.
+Specifically we recommend that you should allow flexibility to utilise 52 days each year as a minimum for protected academic study.
+You’re advised to contact us to discuss difficulties in securing protected time for training, as employers not facilitating this risk losing their accredited status as a training centre.

-In our Knowledgebase we provide a range of guidance resources to help you and your supervisor in the use of OneFile.
+A range of guidance and resources are available to help you and your supervisor in the use of OneFile.
 Including a webinar introducing OneFile for HSSTs and their supervisors.

 The bespoke nature of the programme means that it is difficult to publish specific examples of evidence and/or training plans as these will likely differ significantly amongst individuals.

-It is helpful to note that an individual piece of evidence can be mapped to one or several items of the specialist curriculum and/or the Academy’s Higher Specialist.
-We will undertake to seek examples of evidence through the trainee HSST Network for publication.
+It is helpful to note that an individual piece of evidence can be mapped to one or several items of the specialist curriculum and/or the Academy’s Higher Specialist.pages

 The Higher Specialist Scientist Standards are published by the Academy for Healthcare Science.

 There have been several comments that trainees struggle to meet all the requirements of the Academy’s standards due to their specialism not being patient facing or the limited scope of their role.
-However we believe that all HSST trainees should be able to map evidence to meet all the standards.
-We recommend a less literal interpretation of the standards can often realise this.
+However, we believe that all HSST trainees should be able to map evidence to meet all the standards.
+A less literal interpretation of the standards, should help to achieve this.

 We have discussed this further with Academy and the following statement has been agreed:

-The AHCS indicates that ‘The standards will be contextualised by the role within Healthcare Science that an individual undertakes…’ (as stated on: https://www.ahcs.ac.uk/the-register/overview-the-register/registration-guidance/standards/)
+The AHCS indicates that ‘The standards will be contextualised by the role within Healthcare Science that an individual undertakes…’ (as stated on the Academy’s website)